historical-theology/stthomas/faith-reason-revelation/cumulative-essay-f2023.md

 Do not duplicate anyone else's words, phrases, and/or ideas without citing them.
 When seeking feedback from others, which is part of the formal academic writing process, make sure that you nevertheless keep your paper organized in such a way that you are only communicating with your own voice.

 I, Dr. Stephan, maintain a zero tolerance policy for plagiarism.
-If you cheat, you will simply be out of 25% of your class grade (from a score of 0% on this assignment), and you might face additional consequences.
+If you cheat, you will simply receive a score of 0% on this assignment, and you might face additional consequences.